 but its selfless sight.

 Julia Lon Grimsman commissioned a prototype of this book when it was just a dream.
-Without her generous support, these subsequent editions would have never come into being.
+Without her generous support, the subsequent editions would have never come into being.